Wright & Wright’s sensitive restoration, renovation and expansion project has increased space and accessibility in this historic Hoxton museum

 Midway through the Home Galleries, the basement spaces are interrupted by the undercroft of the central chapel which the almshouses were organised around.
 In this brick vaulted space, where wooden benches allow visitors to stop and pause, a new soundscape by writer Maria Fusco in collaboration with composer Olivier Pasquet has been installed.

 At the end of the Home Galleries, where one can access the Learning Pavilion, a staircase or lift takes the visitor up to the ground floor where the original procession of London domestic interiors reconstructed from various historic periods – the Rooms Through Time – are found.
-These installations largely remain the same, albeit refreshed; one room is newly fitted out to display everyday objects that have had radically affected our home lives over time, while another room – adjacent to the central chapel and previously underused – has been transformed into a new double-height reading lounge.
+These installations largely remain the same, albeit refreshed; one room is newly fitted out to display everyday objects that have had radically affected our home lives over time, while another room has been transformed into a new double-height reading lounge.

 Here, alongside comfortable and welcoming seating, a striking oak staircase dominates the room, with integrated bookshelves and even a play nook for children.
 This is perhaps the only place in the museum where the experience of a (high-end) contemporary home is found; not as a preserved exhibit to observe, but as a space to relax, read and play in – like home.
 The eye-catching wooden staircase also takes visitors up to the first floor, which is newly publicly accessible with a small collections gallery and a library and study room that can be used by appointment.